 Labor Day means a break from work, so no brown bagging it or braving the lunch rush that day.
-Whether you’re relaxing at home or throwing a party, Salty Sow, District American Kitchen and Wine Bar, and The Boulders, A Waldorf Astoria Resort have provided these tasty Labor Day recipes which make a perfect 3-course meal for your day of relaxation.
+Whether you’re relaxing at home or throwing a party, Salty Sow, District American Kitchen and Wine Bar, and The Arizona Biltmore, A Waldorf Astoria Resort have provided these tasty Labor Day recipes which make a perfect 3-course meal for your day of relaxation.

 Appetizer: Summer Farm Salad from Salty Sow